 You can read more on the Ministry for the Environment website.

-The Final Summary Report gives a clear overview of the ELT problem within New Zealand and the Working Group’s proposed solution, including guiding principles, costs and benefits, explanation of incentives and proposed timelines.
+The Final Report published in July 2020 gives full details of the ELT problem within New Zealand and the Working Group’s proposed solution, including guiding principles, costs and benefits, explanation of incentives and proposed timelines.

 The negative environmental and economic impact of end of life tyres which are not disposed of appropriately is well documented.
 Considering the environmental impact of stewardship during the development of Tyrewise is crucial to the eventual sustainability of a commercial programme.